-Here are some of our top WiFi security tips:
+Here are some of our top Public WiFi security tips to help you stay safe on public WiFi networks:

 1. Check if the network is secure

 Download the free “Network Analyzer Lite” app from the Apple or Play store to see for yourself how secure a Wi-Fi network is.
 Get connected to a public Wi-Fi hotspot and run a “LAN” scan using this app.
 If you can see other devices on the network, then it means they can also see your device.
 If your device is visible, then it can potentially be hacked.
 Disconnect from this network immediately and never do your online banking there.
-You won’t see other devices on a G5Zone network because we know our WiFi security.
+You won’t see other devices on a G5Zone network because we operate client isolation and take public WiFi security very seriously.

 2. Check that the network is authentic